Category: SSL Installation

 Installing SSL on cPanel

-Installing a Let’s Encrypt certificate on cPanel After generating an SSL certificate using Really Simple SSL 5.0, the SSL certificate needs to be installed.
-Automatic installation In most cases Really Simple SSL can install the certificate automatically for you on cPanel.
+Installing a Let’s Encrypt certificate on cPanel After generating an SSL certificate using Really Simple Security (v5 and upwards), the SSL certificate needs to be installed on your server.
+This is typically done through a hosting control panel like cPanel.
+Automatic installation In most cases Really Simple Security can install the certificate automatically for you on cPanel.
 To be able to do this, the cPanel API or shell functionality should be available.
-Really Simple SSL will detect if this is the case, and guide you through the required steps.
-To use shell functionality, the shell_exec function
+Really Simple Security will detect if this is the

 Installing an SSL certificate on GoDaddy